CHARITHA-14/python-task-1/README.md

 - Printing clean and formatted output

+## Task 8: File Handling and CSV Operations Using Python

+### Description
+This task focuses on understanding file handling in Python.
+The program demonstrates how to create a text file, write user data into it, read file contents, append additional data, and handle file-related exceptions.
+It also covers working with CSV files using Python’s csv module, including creating a CSV file, writing multiple rows, reading CSV data, and ensuring files are closed properly using best practices.

+### Files Included
+- file_handling.py
+- data.txt
+- data.csv
+- Output screenshot

+### Concepts Covered
+- Creating and opening text files using Python
+- Writing user input data into files
+- Reading file contents
+- Appending data to existing files
+- Handling file exceptions using try-except blocks
+- Creating CSV files using the csv module
+- Writing multiple rows into a CSV file
+- Reading data from CSV files
+- Proper file closing using with statement

 ## How to Run the Scripts

 1. Open the project folder in VS Code or any IDE.